sayo-hs/heftia/README.md

     Also, it is not compatible with Effectful and eff.

 ## Future Plans
-* Support for Applicative effects.
+* Support for Applicative effects
 * Completing lacking definitions such as
     * interpreters for the `Accum` and others effects

-    and others.

 ## License
 The license is MPL 2.0.
 Please refer to the [NOTICE](https://github.com/sayo-hs/heftia/blob/v0.4.0/NOTICE).